The Leader in Personalized Small Group Adventures on the Road Less Traveled

 - March 3: The Feste de Sant Medir in Barcelona features thousands of tons of candy thrown into spectating crowds from a frenetic parade.

-- March 15 to March 19: The Fallas Festival in Valencia is one for the books.
+- March: The Fallas Festival in Valencia is one for the books.
 Various communities in the city come together to produce elaborate floats, often depicting political and comedic themes.
 As the energetic parades, accompanied by people in elaborate cultural dress, come to a close, many of the floats are set on fire.
 At this point, the city is filled with people drinking, dancing, and playing music.

 - Mid- to late April: The Seville Fair; a 6-day, city-wide festival which features parades of elaborate carriages and colorfully-costumed revelers during the day, and eating, drinking, and dancing all night.